ssoonmi/mongo-atlas-js-seed-demo/README.md

-# Seeding into MongoDB Atlas
+# Seeding into MongoDB Atlas with Connection URI

 ## Drop Database (optional)
 If you want to reset your database before seeding, drop the database on MongoDB first.